-But in my (very biased) opinion, the crumbly version (with lots of layers and air pockets) is the best, as it’s neither too hard to bite into, nor too soft and mushy, it’s got just the perfect crumbly texture that will melt-in-your-mouth.
+But in my (very biased) opinion, this crumbly version (with lots of layers and air pockets) is the best, as it’s neither too hard to bite into, nor too soft and mushy, it’s got just the perfect crumbly texture that will melt-in-your-mouth.

-And of-course this dish can be made all year round, but it’s especially perfect around Diwali, when you might have many guests visiting on relatively short notice, whom you can now wow by whipping up homemade Mysore Pak, which trust me is a rarity.
+And of-course this dish can be made all year round, but it’s especially perfect around Diwali, when you might have many guests visiting on relatively short notice, whom you can now wow by whipping up homemade Mysore Pak, which trust me is a rarity!

-Step 1: In a thick bottomed pan, take 1 cup sugar + 1/4th cup water (basically just enough water to cover the sugar).
+In a thick bottomed pan, take 1 cup sugar + 1/4th cup water (basically just enough water to cover the sugar).

 Tip (and Time Stamp): Do not use a non-stick pan, as high temperatures may mess with the coating.
 Also, note down the time you switch on the gas to make the sugar syrup.
 In my case, it was 4 pm.
 And I’ll keep updating the actual time it took me for this whole recipe, as we go on.

-And as soon as you switch on the flame for the sugar syrup, in a separate pot, also start heating the melted ghee on a low flame.
+And as soon as you switch on the flame for the sugar syrup – in a separate pot, also start heating the 1 cup melted ghee on a low flame.

 Coming to the sugar syrup – ensure that you do not overcook the mix, this step is complete as soon as there is a very light boil.
 Overcooking will significantly alter the consistency of the final product.
 I switched on the gas at 4 pm, and there was a light boil at 4.03 pm.

-Step 4: Once the besan is all mixed in, add the hot ghee (slowly, in 3 parts).
+Once the besan is all mixed in, add the hot ghee (slowly, in 3 parts).
 Ensure to stir continuously, till all the ghee is mixed in.

 Tip (And Time Stamp): It is important to add the ghee in 3 parts (about 1/3rd cup at a time), to give time for the sugary besan mix to absorb all the ghee before you add more.

 It took me 2 minutes to incorporate all the ghee, which means at this point it was 4.07 pm.
 Total time so far – 7 minutes.

-Step 5: From this point on, just ensure you stir continuously, till you can see all the different layers, and the ghee starts coming out in the sides.
+From this point on, just ensure you stir continuously, till you can see all the different layers, and the ghee starts coming out in the sides.
 At which point, you must switch off the gas, and pour the mix in a container immediately.

 Tip (And Time Stamp): Once you see the ghee leave the sides, turn off the gas immediately.
 This should take about 2-3 minutes from the time all the ghee was added, but this time might vary, so keep a watch out for when ghee leaves the sides.

-Step 6: Let it rest for 10-15 minutes before you break it into squares (or rectangles) to serve.
+Let it rest for 10-15 minutes before you break it into squares (or rectangles) to serve.

 DO NOT try to flatten it or help it settle in any way.
 This might mess with the layers that will develop naturally.
 I’d say leave it alone for 10-15 minutes, and then cut and serve.

 What does an ideal crumbly Mysore Pak look like?